aws-solutions-library-samples/guidance-for-retail-analytics-using-generative-ai-on-aws/README.md

 ![Screenshot](./assets/screenshot-genbi.png)

-### Cost ( required )
+### Cost

-_You are responsible for the cost of the AWS services used while running this Guidance.
-As of <05> <2024>, the cost for running this Guidance with the default settings in the <us-west-2> is approximately $<n.nn> per month for processing ( <4000> requests )._
+As of May, 2024, the cost for running this Guidance with the default settings in the _us-west-2_ is approximately $476.74 per month for processing 2000 requests.

-Suggest you keep this boilerplate text:
-_We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
-Prices are subject to change.
-For full details, refer to the pricing webpage for each AWS service used in this Guidance._

-### Sample Cost Table ( required )
+### Sample Cost Table

-**Note : Once you have created a sample cost table using AWS Pricing Calculator, copy the cost breakdown to below table and upload a PDF of the cost estimation on BuilderSpace.**

 The following table provides a sample cost breakdown for deploying this Guidance with the default parameters in the US East (N. Virginia) Region for one month.